retrosnob/retrosnob.github.io/pythonbook.md

 number = int(input("Enter a valid number (1-10): ")):
 print("Number valid: " + str(number >= 1 and number <= 0))
 ```
+## Notes
+1. A statement that evaluates to True or False is kn
 ## Exercises
 1. Write two statements involving countries and capitals such that if you put an OR operator between them the whole statement is False.
 2.